After-Shock/Cloudbox-wiki/Customizing-Plex-Libraries.md

 ### 1. Create Folders in Google Drive

 Let's say you wanted to have separate movie libraries for: 3D, 4K, Foreign, Hollywood, and Kids.
 You would first have to create these folders within the `/Media/Movies` path in Google Drive. `/Media/Movies` folder will contain nothing but these folders.

+_Note: Remember, folders are case sensitive in Google Drive and in Linux (e.g. `4K` and `4k` are 2 different folders)._

 In our example, we will create the following folders: `/Media/Movies/3D`, `/Media/Movies/4K`, `/Media/Movies/Foreign`, `/Media/Movies/Hollywood`, and `/Media/Movies/Kids`.